open-compensation-token-license/license-token-website/wikisrc/open-source-maintainers.md

 ### Community and Mentorship

 In addition to financial backing, community engagement and mentorship are vital.
 Implementing [community engagement strategies](https://www.license-token.com/wiki/community-engagement-strategies) can help maintainers feel supported and connected.
 Mentorship programs can provide guidance and share the workload, helping to prevent burnout.
+Furthermore, exploring [open source developer support programs](https://www.license-token.com/wiki/open-source-developer-support-programs) can enhance the overall ecosystem.

 In conclusion, open source maintainers are key to the robust ecosystem of technology.
 Supporting them ensures both sustainability and innovation in open source projects, benefiting the entire community.
 Acknowledging their contributions and backing them sustainably can cultivate a healthier open source future.
 By addressing the challenges they face and providing adequate support, we can ensure that these unsung heroes continue to thrive and drive the open source movement forward.